 Registered PD students may reside anywhere in the world.
-However, they must be available to attend any residential courses in the UK and must attend the final examination in person.
+However, they must be available to attend any residential courses in person.
 There are a number of compulsory residential weekends which will take place in Milton Keynes.
 The residential weekends form part of the requirement for your research degree and permission not to attend is granted only in exceptional circumstances.
 For those unable to attend, each weekend will have an Alternative Learning Event.